Vevey, Lake Geneva Switzerland

 Yvonne suggested dinner out at The Cave, one of the village restaurants.
 The food, of course, was superb.
 It’s probably one of the reasons we will be back to Callas for a house sit in October and Christmas to look after Bryn, Maggie, the “laid-back” cat and Rouge, the ginger tom, a new addition to the pet family.

-If you’re ready to go housesitting, then we have a couple of deals for you.
+If you’re ready to go housesitting, we have some deals for you:

 Agritourism in Tonco, Italy